yehudasa/rgw-object-broker/README.md

 # CNS Object Broker

 ## WARNING!
-The work in this project is a proof of concept and not intended production.
+The work in this project is a proof of concept and not intended for production.

 ## Utilize Kubernetes Service-Catalog to dynamically provision CNS Object Storage.